stianjsu/messeption/readme.md

 ## Account security
 - User account security has not been a focus for this project.
 Thus all users are saved as open JSON text files and can easily be read.
-The server also regularly shows user credentials as part of the debug information.
+The server also regularly shows user credentials as part of the debug information